BettercareHealth/bettercare/newborn-care/test-1.md

 	1. It is used to assess the infant’s clinical condition at birth. `correct`{:.correct-answer}
 	1. It is used to assess gestational age.
 7. What is the value of a 5 minute Apgar score?
-	1. It is used to define “failure to breathe at birth”.
+	1. It is used to define ‘failure to breathe at birth’.
 	1. It is used to assess the success or failure of resuscitation. `correct`{:.correct-answer}
 	1. It helps to decide whether further resuscitation is hopeless.
 	1. It accurately predicts whether the infant will develop cerebral palsy.